tekmates/take_it/README.md

 ## Overview

-This is a lightweight dependency management library that combines the simplicity of the **Service Locator** pattern with the flexibility of **Inversion of Control (IoC)**.
+This is a lightweight dependency management library that combines the simplicity of the **Service Locator** pattern with the flexibility of **Inversion of Control (IoC) Containers**.
 This hybrid approach allows you to efficiently manage your application's dependencies while maintaining clean and modular architecture.

 ### Key Features: